jakesauter/machine_learning/README.md

 > \>> df.to_csv('file_name.csv')

-[scikit-learn](https://scikit-learn.org/stable/) -- A library that I though was worth mentioning to make machine learning data analysis quick and easy.
+[scikit-learn](https://scikit-learn.org/stable/) -- A library that I thought was worth mentioning to make machine learning data analysis quick and easy.

+scikit-learn has great documentation with syntax similar to the MATLAB prediction libraries I have used before.

     Experience with Theano, Torch, Caffe, Tensorflow, Leaf or Autumn.